Millagoss/Cocktails/README.md

-search for any cocktails and check out the ingredients.
+search for any cocktails and checkout the ingredients.